internashionalist/atlas-higher_level_programming/python-everything_is_object/29-blog.md

-# To Mute, or Not to Mute: Understanding Mutable and Immutable Objects in Python
+# To Mute, or Not to Mute: Immutable and Mutable Objects in Python

 ![Immutable and Mutable Objects](https://github.com/internashionalist/atlas-higher_level_programming/blob/main/python-everything_is_object/mutable2.png)

-### Introduction
+## Introduction
 Among the many glorious characteristics of Python is the distinction between “mutable” and “immutable” objects.
 It may be easy to overlook these words when one is simply trying to beat a checker, but it’s essential to fully understand what they mean if you want to beat the checkers down the line.
 Today, we’ll break down these concepts with a focus on just how Python treats them passing arguments to functions and, hopefully, have a better understanding of what the checkers of the future will want from you.

-### ID and Type in Python
+## ID and Type in Python
 To begin - every object in Python has both an ID and a type.
 The ID points to a location in memory where the object is stored.
 You can easily check the ID and type of an object using the ‘id()’ and ‘type()’ functions, respectively.
 These attributes help Python manage object identity and type consistency.
 We’ll get into how they help you in a moment.

 ```python